yujonglee/blog/posts/canary.md

 And since **Ask AI** is so powerful for large documentation, even startups try to roll out their own.

-For example, [OpenReplay](https://openreplay.com), which provides self-hostable session-reply, use Algolia for their documentation.
-But apparently they built custom **Ask AI** since Algolia is not able to be customized for their needs.
+For example, [OpenReplay](https://openreplay.com), which provides self-hostable session-reply, use Algolia DocSearch for their documentation.
+But apparently they built custom **Ask AI** since DocSearch is not able to be customized for their needs.

 <p>
 <img src="../images/openreplay-search.png" width="700" />